ZeusLN/zeus-docs/docs/lsp/channel-differences.md

 __Channel size__: 100,000 - 10,000,000 sats

-__Channel lifetime__: Minimum is selected by the user at time of purchase, up to 6 months.
+__Channel lifetime__: Selected by the user at time of purchase: as little as 2 weeks up to 12 months.
 We may choose to leave your channel open for a longer duration.

 __Routing fees__: Reduced.